 People tend to overuse their credit cards for all sorts of purposes.
 Depending on the credit card itself, you should not use it for everyday purchases.
 That will rack up the debt on your credit cards and give you some issues when paying it off.

-The Solution: Only use your credit cards when you’re making larger purchases.
-For everyday purchases, it’s better to use cash or a debit card.
+The Solution: Only use your credit cards for larger purchases.
+It’s better to use cash or a debit card for everyday purchases.
 Do not overspend on your credit card, and make sure to purchase responsibly.

 10. Not Having a Clear Credit Strategy

 As stated above, you should use your credit card only for larger purchases.
 But, when you do so, you should always employ a credit strategy.
-Before actually making a purchase, you should think about how you’re going to pay it off.
-There are no rules set in stone when you’re paying credit off, but you generally want to pay it off as painlessly as possible.
+Before making a purchase, you should think about how you will pay it off.
+No rules are set in stone when paying credit off, but you generally want to pay it off as painlessly as possible.

 The Solution: Making a credit strategy is a good idea, even if you’re not using your credit card regularly.
-A credit strategy will ensure that you’re always on top of your credit, spending, and debt.
-If you’re unsure how you can make your credit strategy, seek financial advice from your advisor or a helpline.
+A credit strategy will ensure you’re always on top of your credit, spending, and debt.
+If you’re unsure how to make your credit strategy, seek financial advice from your advisor or a helpline.

 Bottom Line

 Americans make mistakes on their credit cards daily – and avoiding the most common mistakes is as easy as knowing about them.
-After reading this article, we’re sure that you’re well educated on all of the common credit card errors and their respective solutions.
-Remember, education is critical, and knowing is half the battle when it comes to credit.
+After reading this article, we’re sure you’re well-educated on all the standard credit card errors and their solutions.
+Education is critical, and knowing is half the battle for credit.

 Learn More About Credit Cards